Esakkyrajam/Java-Projects/README.md

 # FilmBooking Project

-FilmBooking is a project dedicated to providing a seamless and user-friendly platform for accessing real-time information about movie screenings and bookings.
-The backend is powered by a robust Spring Boot framework, ensuring reliability and efficiency in handling data.
+FilmBooking is a vibrant project dedicated to delivering a seamless and user-friendly platform for accessing real-time information about movie screenings and bookings.
+The backend is powered by the robust Spring Boot framework, ensuring reliability and efficiency in handling data.

-## Overview
+## 🎬 Overview

 The FilmBooking project aims to revolutionize the way users engage with movie information.
 The platform focuses on presenting movie-related data through intuitive interfaces, allowing users to easily navigate and find real-time information on movie screenings and audience preferences.

-## Features
+## ✨ Features

 - **Real-time Information:** Get up-to-date details on movie screenings and audience preferences.
 - **User-friendly Interface:** Intuitive design for easy navigation and exploration of box office trends.
 - **Confirmation Emails:** Receive timely updates on booked movie screenings via confirmation emails.

-## Technologies Used
+## 🚀 Technologies Used

 ### Frontend
 - HTML